StarlingUAS/clover_ros2_pkgs/README.md

 - `flash`: flashes the colour `flash_number` amount of times with `flash_period` time inbetween.
 Then returns to previous effect if fill, fade or wipe
 - `rainbow_fill`: fills the leds with rainbow
 - `rainbow`: fills the led with rainbow

+The `duration` parameter is in seconds and details the length of time an effect should last.
+Not specifying this parameter, or setting to 0.0 gives indefinite duration to the effect

+The `brightness` parameter (0 - 255) details the overall brightness of the effect.
+Defaults to 70 if not specified.

+The `notify` parameter triggers the request as a notification.
+A notification will override the current effect with the notify effect for the duration specified.
+Once the duration is over, the previous effect will restart.
+By default, all notifies last 2 seconds and are set to maximum brightness unless otherwise specified.

+#### Mavros State

+This node automatically attempts to subscribe to the `mavros/state` topic.
+When a change in state (e.g. arm/disarm or mode) is detected, a notification of a given set of styles and colours is triggered.
+See the list of triggers in [`led.cpp`](clover_ros2/src/led.cpp#L416)

 ## LED Control

 ### Custom LED ROS messages (led_msgs package)